itislab/alpheus/README.md

 ### Adding new method

 Experiment is a composition of _methods_ producing and consuming _artefacts_.
 Each method is a command line operation registered using the command `alpheus build`.
 An artefact is a file or a folder located within the experiment folder.
+Folder artefacts are denoted with path with trailing '\\' on Windows and '/' on Linux.

 For example, the following command registers a method which produces an output artefact `author.txt` by running command `whoami > author.txt`: